traderres/webClass/learnAngular/lessons/lesson18c_autoComplete_addRestCall.md

 <h3> Auto-Complete Implementations with ElasticSearch </h3>

 - Use prefix query
-  - Matching is supported only at thebeginning of the term.
+  - Matching is supported only at the <b>beginning</b> of the term.
 One cannot match the query in the middle of the text
   - Not optimized for large data set
   - Since this is a query, duplicate results won't be filtered out
     (workaround is to use an aggregate query to group results and then filter the results)